| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 results from the previous race had to be replaced with the optimism that new ideas bring

+and the belief that problems would be solved and speed increased.
 Problem solving is part of the racing challenge.
 It's part of the

 motivation and anticipation of the next race.
 "Your only as good as your last